dexie/dexie-website/contact.md

 [privsupport@dexie.org](mailto:privsupport@dexie.org)

-**If you contact us for private support, we will be asking you to order a prepaid time block of 10 hours à 150 €.**
+**If you contact us for private support, we will be asking you to pay for the time we spend on it.**

 ## Business related questions